wjassim/WARP-Q/README.md

 # Papers

-Design of the WARP_Q algorithm is described in detail in the follwing paper:
+Design of the WARP-Q algorithm is described in detail in the follwing paper:

 W. A. Jassim, J. Skoglund, M. Chinen, and A. Hines, “WARP-Q: Quality prediction for generative neural speech codecs,” 2020, paper submitted to the 2021 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).